-- 5 In the event of an eruption, the decision to fly is informed by information provided by one of the nine Volcanic Ash Advisory Centres (VAACs).
-The VAACs issue hazard maps of predicted ash cloud extents based on forecasts from Volcanic Ash Transport and Dispersion simulators (VATDs).
-After the large-scale disruption caused by the 2010 Eyjafjallajökull eruption new guidelines were brought in by EUROCONTROL (the European Organisation for the Safety of Air Navigation) which require predictions of ash concentration - 10 values as well as ash cloud extents.
+CONTROL (the European Organisation for the Safety of Air Navigation) which require predictions of ash concentration values as well as ash cloud extents.
 However, there are large uncertainties in the VATD ash concentration forecasts.
-These uncertainties arise from a number of sources including incomplete or inaccurate knowledge of the specific volcanic eruption (source uncertainty) and meteorological conditions and other sources of parameter and forcing function uncertainty, as well as particular physical processes being simplified or omitted (structural uncertainty) in any particular simulator.
-Currently, no systematic estimation of the resulting un- - 15 certainty is performed.
+These uncertainties arise from a number of sources, including incomplete or inaccurate knowledge of the specific volcanic eruption (source uncertainty) and meteorological conditions and other sources of parameter and forcing function uncertainty, as well as particular physical processes being simplified or omitted (structural uncertainty) in any particular simulator.
+Currently, no systematic estimation of the resulting uncertainty is performed.
 This is a major limitation of the operational system and as such there is the danger of making incorrect decisions due to misjudging the accuracy of the simulator predictions.
-Mulder et al., 2017 showed that users of volcanic ash forecasts drew no-fly zones that were between 31% smaller and 1182% larger than areas of unsafe ash concentrations.
+Mulder et al. (2017) showed that users of volcanic ash forecasts drew no-fly zones that were between $31\,\%$ smaller and $1182\,\%$ larger than areas of unsafe ash concentrations.

 There have been many studies investigating the processes that control the long-range dispersion of volcanic ash.
-The majority of these studies focus on a small number of simulator inputs or parameters and change the parameters one-at-a-time (OAT) to assess their impact on the predictions of volcanic ash transport.
+The majority of these studies focus on a small number of simulator inputs or parameters and change the parameters one at a time (OAT) to assess their impact on the predictions of volcanic ash transport.
 These studies test the difference between the simulator output from a control or baseline case and the output from the perturbed cases.
-This approach is appealing as it always calculates the change in the simulator away from a well known baseline.
-Examples of studies that use this approach are Costa et al. (2006); Witham et al.

-25 (2007); Webley et al. (2009); Dacre et al. (2011); Devenish et al. (2012a, b); Folch et al. (2012); Grant et al. (2012); Witham et al. (2012b); Dacre et al. (2015).
+This approach is appealing as it always calculates the change in the simulator away from a well-known baseline.
+Examples of studies that use this approach are Costa et al. (2006), Witham et al. (2007, 2012b), Webley et al. (2009), Dacre et al. (2011, 2015), Devenish et al. (2012a, b), Folch et al. (2012) and Grant et al. (2012).
 However, there are three main disadvantages of using OAT analysis.
 First, the amount of parameter space that is sampled quickly reduces as the number of parameters considered is increased (Saltelli and Annoni, 2010).
 Secondly, OAT tests ignore any interactions between parameters.
-For example it is possible that perturbing two parameters separately in OAT tests might lead to negligible impacts, while the impact produced by perturbing them together might be much larger.
-Finally, the analysis cannot contribute to a formal overall assessment of uncertainty: uncertainty in application of computer models includes many sources, including parameter uncertainty, measurement uncertainty, un-
+For example, it is possible that perturbing two parameters separately in OAT tests might lead to negligible impacts, while the impact produced by perturbing them together might be much larger.

-- 5 certainty about missing processes or about limitations in modelled processes, and so on.
+Finally, the analysis cannot contribute to a formal overall assessment of uncertainty: uncertainty in application of computer models includes many sources, including parameter uncertainty, measurement uncertainty, uncertainty about missing processes or about limitations in modelled processes, and so on.
 OAT testing does not allow a formal methodology for assessing parameter uncertainty in a way that can be combined with these other sources.
-The emulation method that is presented in this paper gives assessments of uncertainty that can be combined easily with other sources (although actually performing such an assessment and combination is beyond the scope of this paper). - 10 Performing sensitivity tests that cover a wide range of parameters and parameter values for a complex simulator, such as a VATD simulator, is expensive in both time and money as to perform such an analysis requires very many simulator evaluations and hence very large computation time.
+The emulation method that is presented in this paper gives assessments of uncertainty that can be combined easily with other sources (although actually performing such an assessment and combination is beyond the scope of this paper).

+Performing sensitivity tests that cover a wide range of parameters and parameter values for a complex simulator, such as a VATD simulator, is expensive in both time and money because to perform such an analysis requires many simulator evaluations and hence very large computation time.
 This makes uncertainty quantification impractical as one can only afford a limited amount of simulator runs.
 Uncertainty and sensitivity analyses as well as calibration require a large number of runs.
 In this study we introduce the use of emulation to understand the sensitivity of an operational VATD simulator to source and internal simulator parameters.